EMS – Electromagnetic Simulation – Magnetic and Electric Field Modeling Software

-Electromagnetic Simulation – Magnetic and Electric Field Modeling Software
+Magnetic and Electric Field Modeling Software – EMS Electromagnetic Simulation

-EMS is an electromagnetic field simulation software which calculates fields (electric / magnetic / flux / potential / eddy currents), circuit parameters (inductance / capacitance / resistance / impedance / flux linkage), mechanical parameters (force / torque), and losses (eddy/core/hysteresis/ohmic).
+EMS is an electromagnetic field simulation software that calculates fields (electric/magnetic / flux / potential / eddy currents), circuit parameters (inductance/capacitance/resistance/impedance/flux linkage), mechanical parameters (force/torque), and losses (eddy/core/hysteresis/ohmic).

 EMS is a Gold Certified Add-in to SOLIDWORKS® and an Add-in to Autodesk® Inventor® which enables you to simulate the most intricate electrical machines, motors, generators, sensors, transformers, high voltage apparatus, high power machines, electrical switches, valves, actuators, PCB’s, levitation machines, loudspeakers, permanent magnet machines, NDT equipment, inverters, converters, bus bars, inductors, bushings, or biomedical equipment.